PBIS - Positive Behavior Intervention and Support

 - Provide Professional Development on PBIS for all workgroups

 - Collect, Analyze, and Share Building and District Data on Offenses/Actions using Skyward.
 Building have the option to use SWIS as a building level data tool.
-Mark Hall can come to building based PBIS teams to present SWIS.
+Paul Douglas can come to building based PBIS teams to present SWIS.

 - Investigate and implement Tier 1 and Tier 2 curriculum for secondary - high school